 Facilities: Facilites maintenance involves building, maintaining, and caring for the museum and its displays.
 Most tasks are easy for anyone who is handy with tools.
 Creative minds are wanted for help in constructing and maintaining museum displays.
 Occasionally the Facilities Team is asked to help set up Historical Society displays at outside events such as Newark Community Day in September.

 Display: Volunteers who are interested in designing museum displays can work with the Collections Care and Facilities volunteers to present the best of Newark's history.
 Help is needed to improve standing exhibits and to design rotating displays.
 You can be responsible for an exhibit from start to finish, and you can take pleasure in having your display enjoyed by the visitors to our Museum.

 The members of the Newark Historical Society's Research Team are amateur history detectives.
 They work on most Tuesdays and Fridays, year-round, from 1:00 pm to 3:00 pm, and on other days and times by arrangement, helping to answer incoming questions about Newark history.
 They work with the Collections Care Team to learn the history of artifacts in the collection.
 They work with the Display Team to create museum exhibits that will engage the public's curiosity.
-Using the resources available in the Newark Historical Society Museum and other repositories, they also research topics of their own interest to share on the Society's website, include in the Society's Newsletter, and present at Newark Historical Society meetings.
+Using the resources available in the Newark Historical Society Museum and other repositories, they also research topics of their own interest to share on the Society's website and Facebook page, include in the Society's Newsletter, and present at Newark Historical Society meetings.